jmbehlmann/budget-track/readme.md

 # Monthly Budget App

 This is a simple Flask-based application to track monthly budgets and expenses.
 It provides an interface to view transactions, planned and actual expenses, income, and budget summaries for each month.
-Users can navigate between months using "Previous" and "Next" buttons.

 ## Installation